alaraayan/sei-project-4-frontend/README.md

 Final stage of our preparation was setting up our Trello board.
 We were all already familiar with working with Trello and it helped keep all our tasks organised.
 We set it up so we would have a few stages for every task to generate a better flow.

 We had daily standups within our group and worked together throughout the day.
 We merged our Git branches every evening, tested the app and assigned new tasks for the next day.
-Although we worked on our separate tasks, because the functionalities were very similar we were often collaborating especially while doing the backend.
+Although we worked on our separate tasks, because the functionalities were very similar we were often collaborating, especially while doing the backend.

 ###### Our Trello board: